 Smart Jewelry consists of small decorative items worn like regular jewelry.
 This includes brooches, rings, necklaces, earrings, pendants, bracelets, and cufflinks.
 The most popular form of smart jewelry seems to be smart rings.

-smart ring is a wearable electronics device that combines features of mobile devices with innovative features such as mobile payments, gesture control and activity tracking.
+A smart ring is a wearable electronics device that combines features of mobile devices with innovative features such as mobile payments, gesture control and activity tracking.
 Smart rings can communicate directly with smart phones and they typically do not have a display.
 Possible features include making payments, unlocking electronic locks or controlling home appliances when making gestures.

 Smart Clothing